milasudril/plojson/README.md

 ## Plot document structure

+Below is a specification of the document format.
+For examples, see the examples directory.

 ### Document element

 * `curves` is an array hoding multiple [`curve`](#curve) objects.
 Currently, this element is mandatory and must contain at least one element.